ywang103-amd/omniperf/docs/conceptual/compute-unit.rst

 .. image:: ../data/performance-model/gcn_compute_unit.png
    :align: center
    :alt: AMD CDNA accelerator compute unit diagram
    :width: 800

 The CU consists of several independent execution pipelines and functional units.
 The :doc:`/conceptual/pipeline-descriptions` section details the various execution pipelines -- VALU, SALU, LDS, scheduler, and so forth.
-The metrics presented by Omniperf for these pipelines are described in :doc:`pipeline-metrics`.
+The metrics presented by ROCm Compute Profiler for these pipelines are described in :doc:`pipeline-metrics`.
 The :doc:`vL1D <vector-l1-cache>` cache and :doc:`LDS <local-data-share>` are described in their own sections.